Reanalyzing DESI DR1: 2. Constraints on Dark Energy, Spatial Curvature, and Neutrino Masses: Results

 We emphasize that these results present the first cosmological constraints obtained from the CMB and DESI BAO+FS datasets without SNe.
 Earlier analyses were significantly affected by parameter projection effects (see Appendix A of~\cite{DESI:2024hhd}); to mitigate this, the official DESI collaboration $\wa$ analyses included the BAO+FS dataset only in combination with SNe.
 In contrast, our analysis pipeline produces robust results even without supernova distance information, thanks to the reparameterization of the EFT parameters described in Sec.~\ref{sec:data3}.
 This is validated with parameter recovery tests presented in Appendix~\ref{app:marg}.

 Next, we discuss the results including SNe information.
 The addition of the DESI DR1 power spectrum and bispectrum increases the precision of one-dimensional marginalized parameter constraints by approximately $10\%$ relative to the combined CMB, BAO and SNe analysis.
 The FoM for $w_0$ and $w_a$ increases by $\approx 20\%$ for all three supernova datasets when the FS data are added, as shown in Fig.~\ref{fig:w0wa_sn}.
-Our results are consistent with those of the official DESI DR1 analysis~\cite{DESI:2024hhd}, but yield tighter constraints due to the use of the newer DESI DR2 BAO measurements in our study.
+Our results are consistent with those of the official DESI DR1 analysis~\cite{DESI:2024hhd}, but yield tighter constraints due to the use of the newer DESI DR2 BAO measurements in our study. \resub{The DESI analyses predict moderately larger values of $S_8$ compared to the joint DES Y3+KiDS-1000 analysis~\cite{Kilo-DegreeSurvey:2023gfr}, while remaining consistent within $2.1\sigma$.
+At the same time, they are consistent within $1\sigma$ with the most recent KiDS-Legacy constraint~\cite{Wright:2025xka}, which yields a considerably higher value of $S_8$. }

 Tab.~\ref{tab:chi2} lists the significance of the preference for the $\wa$ model over $\ld$, based on the $\Delta\chi^2_{\rm MAP}$, evaluated at the maximum a posteriori (MAP) points.